HIPAA Frequently Asked Questions

 • Health Care Clearinghouses

 Hospitals, physicians, and other providers within Partners are all health care providers, directly covered by the Rule.
-Partners and PCHI are covered as clearinghouses because of certain billing functions they have.
+At Partners, research activities are covered by the Rule and researchers must comply with its requirements.

 5) What is identifiable information?
 How can information be deidentified?